isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A relatively informal definition of terms used in the guidelines (based of the glossary in [Programming: Principles and Practice using C++](http://www.stroustrup.com/programming.html))

+More information on many topics about C++ can be found on the [Standard C++ Foundation](https://isocpp.org)'s site.

+* *ABI* Application Binary Interface, a specification for a specific hardware platform combined with the operating system.
+Contrast with API.
 * *abstract class*: a class that cannot be directly used to create objects; often used to define an interface to derived classes.
   A class is made abstract by having a pure virtual function or only protected constructors.
 * *abstraction*: a description of something that selectively and deliberately ignores (hides) details (e.g., implementation details); selective ignorance.
 * *address*: a value that allows us to find an object in a computer's memory.
 * *algorithm*: a procedure or formula for solving a problem; a finite series of computational steps to produce a result.
 * *alias*: an alternative way of referring to an object; often a name, pointer, or reference.
+* *API* Application Programming Interface, a set of methods that form the communication between various software components.
+Contrast with ABI.
 * *application*: a program or a collection of programs that is considered an entity by its users.
 * *approximation*: something (e.g., a value or a design) that is close to the perfect or ideal (value or design).
   Often an approximation is a result of trade-offs among ideals.